psibir/psibir.github.io/README.md

 ## Contact

-If you have any questions or comments about the website or the source code in this repository, please feel free to contact me at bloomfieldtm@gmail.com
+If you have any questions or comments about the website or the source code in this repository, please feel free to contact me.